 Efficient funding and high-quality services contributes to St. Charles County consistently ranking #1 for overall child well-being in Missouri by Missouri Kids Count.

 The Community and Children’s Resource Board of St. Charles County was created by the St. Charles County Council in 1997 by County Ordinance 97-152.
 Originally known as the Children and Family Services Authority, this Board replaced the St. Charles County Community Mental Health Board of Trustees and began meeting in June of 1998.

 It was through the Resource Board and several local mental health agencies, including Compass Health (formerly Crider Health Center), Youth In Need, and Family Advocacy and Community Training that St. Charles County applied for a federal grant from the Centers for Mental Health Services in Washington DC.
 In October of 1998, St. Charles County was awarded a 6-year, $7.1 million grant to serve children with a serious emotional disorder and their families, later adding on an additional $1.5 million for a seventh year.
-This program is called Partnership with Families.
-The Resource Board was responsible for overseeing the entire grant, including all financial aspects, clinical work and research.
+This program is called Partnership with Families and The Resource Board was responsible for overseeing the entire grant, including all financial aspects, clinical work and research.